margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> with a love for nurturing each little one.

 I worked in two schools in my home community;
-how amazing this was of a learning opportunity!
+<br> how amazing this was of a learning opportunity!

 School days began with some good morning greetings.
 <br> before helping students learn the skill of reading.